praveek/launch.en/help/getting-started/implement-solutions/add-adobe-target.md

    ![](/help/assets/switchenvironments-debuggeronweretail2.png)

-1. Go to the Summary tab of the Debugger.
+1. Go to the [!UICONTROL Summary] tab of the Debugger.
 1. In the Launch section, confirm that Target appears under the Extensions heading.
 1. In the Target section, confirm that your client code, at.js library version, and global mbox name appear.

    ![](/help/assets/target-summarytab.png)

-1. Finally, go to the Target tab, expand your client code, and confirm that the request for your global mbox appears:
+1. Finally, go to the [!UICONTROL Target] tab, expand your client code, and confirm that the request for your global mbox appears:

    ![](/help/assets/target-debugger-globalmbox.png)